Tesqopa

-Tesqopa (ܬܠܐ ܙܩܝܦܐ, تسقوبا) or Tel Skuf (تللسقف), also Tel Eskof or Tall Asqaf is a town in northern Iraq located approximately 19 miles (about 28 kilometres) north of Mosul.
+Tesqopa (ܬܠܐ ܙܩܝܦܐ, تسقوبا) or Tel Skuf (تللسقف, Tilesqof), also Tel Eskof or Tall Asqaf is a town in northern Iraq located approximately 19 miles (about 28 kilometres) north of Mosul.
 The town is populated by Assyrians and they are members of the Chaldean Catholic Church.

-The town was captured by ISIS briefly in August 2014 but was recaptured by Kurdish Peshmerga in August 2016.
+ISIS captured Tesqopa in early August 2014, but Kurdish Peshmerga retook the town on 17 August 2014.
+ISIS briefly overran Tesqopa again on 3 May 2016 before Peshmerga forces drove them out later that day.
 Many of the residents of the town returned with aid from Hungary, while a large portion has migrated to Europe.

 Name

 The name of the town is originally Tilla Zqīpā (ܬܸܠܵܐ ܙܩܝܼܦܵܐ), meaning “The high hill,” which later developed into Tisqōpa (ܬܸܣܩܘܿܦܵܐ), the name used today.

 Early history

 Tesqopa is not mentioned in Thomas of Marga's Book of Governors (c.
 840) or any of the other early monastic histories of the Church of the East, and may well have been founded as late as the Seljuq period, perhaps in the eleventh century.
 It is first mentioned as a Christian village in a thirteenth-century poem by the Assyrian writer Giwargis Warda.
 This poem describes its sack by a raiding band of Mongols in November 1235 and the destruction of its church of Mar DIN (Jacob/James) the Recluse.

 Tesqopa was subject to many attacks by the Mongols, the worst among them was the massacre of 1436 by the Qara Qoyunlus under Jahan Shah when they attacked the town, killing thousands of its Assyrian inhabitants and burning its crops and churches, ultimately forcing the rest of the inhabitants to flee to the mountains.
-In 1508 Tesqopa was attacked again this time by the Safavids under Ismail I, just as they attacked Tel Keppe, Alqosh and the Monastery of Rabban Hormizd.
+In 1508, Tesqopa was attacked again this time by the Safavids under Ismail I, just as they attacked Tel Keppe, Alqosh and the Monastery of Rabban Hormizd.
 Tesqopa was also attacked by the army of Nader Shah in 1743 during his march on Mosul following his declaration of war against the Ottoman Empire.